 What Are The Differences?

-Generally speaking, the North Face is the brand with a wider product range.
+Generally speaking, the North Face is a brand with a wider product range.
 Their apparel comes with lower price tags, and, as far as we’re concerned, is aimed towards being more fashionable.

-It’s quite easy to see that Patagonia has the upper hand when it comes to technical performance.
-While not as sleek-looking, their jackets are more durable and also adjust to movement a lot better than the ones made by the North Face.
+It’s quite easy to see that Patagonia has the upper hand when it comes to technical performance and functional gear.
+While not as sleek-looking, their jackets are more durable and also adjust to movement a lot better than the ones made by The North Face.

-For that matter, it all comes down to your personal preferences.
-You won’t make a mistake by going with either brand – both offer jackets that are guaranteed to keep you warm and protected.
+For that matter, it all comes down to your personal preferences, and if you can live with a pricy brand.
+You won’t make a mistake by going with either of these brands – both offer waterproof and lightweight insulated jackets that are guaranteed to keep you warm and protected.
 However, if you’re a bit more serious about your outdoor adventures and ready to pay for the best of the best, Patagonia is the way to go.